mattypiper/mattypiper.github.io/_posts/2019-05-13-defcon-quals-gloryhost.md

 [existing Spectre PoC from ErikAugust](https://gist.github.com/ErikAugust/724d4a969fb2c6ae1bbd7b2a9e3d4bb6).

 As we implemented the Spectre attack, we had to take care to avoid using pointers or array indexing.
 This was because the wasi-sdk only supported 32-bit mode.
-So we defined the functions as follows:
+So we wrote the function prototypes replacing pointers with uint64_t, as follows:

 ```c
 extern int64_t debug_ts();  // rdtsc